 As a kinetic (movement) artist, Mangold’s sculptures explore concepts of space and motion.

 In 1962, Mangold began his Anemotive series of spherical, wind-propelled kinetic sculptures.
-As with this work, Anemotive Kinetic, the anemotives are characterized by cup-like shapes mounted on arms which allow for motion in nature.
+As with this art installation in Rockford, Anemotive Kinetic, the anemotives are characterized by cup-like shapes mounted on arms which allow for motion in nature.

 Jerry Peart is a Chicago-based artist who, according to his website https://www.sedgwickstudiochicago.com/jerry-peart, has created over 35 large-scale public sculptures.
 The artist created Wildflower in part because he was inspired by this place in the Midwest dedicated to all things clean and green.

 FEATURE image: Chichén-Itzá serpent head sculptures guard a staircase.
 Author’s photograph.

 By John P. Walsh

 Cancún’s sandy spit of land at the northern tip of the Yucatán peninsula was uninhabited by the ancient Mayans.
 It was trodden by the conquistadores and used by pirates as a hide-out.
 Today, oozing like wet plaster into the Caribbean sea, the beaches are a new jet-age resort.
 I visited the Yucatán from Chicago for a few days in May 1988.

 Though the tourist board in Cancún was telling of more resort development by the mid-1990s, it already boasted of 85 hotels and about 9,000 guest rooms during my trip.

 After two days acclimating myself nicely to the Caribbean climate and working my way un poco with the Spanish language, I signed up with a local tour operator for a 12-hour bus tour.
 The destination was to one of the most famous sites on the Yucatán peninsula and the world: the ancient Mayan archeological site of Chichén-Itzá.